vinosamari/vscode-tailwind-titan/README.md

 - Plug and Play

 ## Known Issues
-- Checks for tailwind.config.js file so if tailwind is not initialized on project,it will say it's not installed.
+- Considers a project invalid if `tailwind.config.js` not available even if tailwind is in use in components and pages.
+- Ignores styles in class attributes (For now.)

 ## Release Notes